|Max Headroom||N/A||Bridge Clearance||

 This view shows her entertaining spaces on the aft deck and on the flying bridge.

 For those who actually want to cruise her, the hydraulic swim platform will be a handy place to stow the tender.
-It will also serve as a teak beach and both kids and adults will enjoy it.
+It will also serve as a teak beach.

 Inspection from the Stern